 - The Working Group also noted that the loss of even a single domain name through "hijacking" can be personally and financially disruptive to a registrant and could result in significant exposure to liability for the involved registrar. - One member of the Group shared information on the incidence of hacking and spoofing and that the respective company has the equivalent of 1-2 full-time employees dedicated to work on this specific issue.
 Since January 2008, this team has received over 1000 claims of domain name "hijacking," and has taken action to restore the original registrant in 533 of these cases, and upheld the transfer in another 504.
 On average, the investigation of each claim takes 5-10 business days.
 Some of these incidents are internal (e.g. Change of Registrant) transfers, not transfers from other registrars.
 It should be noted that AuthInfo keys are only involved in the latter case.
 The "vast majority" of disputed transfers involved compromised email accounts.
 Typically, these are free accounts (Gmail, Yahoo, Hotmail, etc.).
-These figures demonstrate that the prevention and remediation of domain name "hijacking" is a significant operational burden for registrars. - Additional security measures could be considered, but it should be noted that this would result in additional costs.
+These figures demonstrate that the prevention and remediation of domain name "hijacking" is a significant operational burden for registrars.

+- Additional security measures could be considered, but it should be noted that this would result in additional costs.
 Furthermore, it is argued that any recommendation to this end should not result in mandating certain technologies over others. - Some members of the Working Group considered that offering additional security measures should be left as a service that a registrar can choose to provide as part of its offering.
+Examples of existing market-based solutions include two-factor authentication, identity verification and protection services, and opt-in programs to prevent unauthorized transfers.

-Preliminary Conclusion for Issue II
+Conclusion for Issue II

-Based on the discussion in the Working Group, there appears to be broad agreement that there is a need for other options for electronic authentication.
-However, opinions in the Working Group differ as to whether these options should be developed by means of GNSO policymaking or should be left to market solutions.
-It should be noted that the Working Group will not make a final decision on which solution(s), if any, to recommend to the GNSO Council before a thorough review of the comments received during the public comment period and final constituency statements has taken place.
+Based on the discussion in the Working Group, having taking into account the comments received during the public comment periods and constituency statements, there appears to be broad agreement that there is a need for other options for electronic authentication.
+However, opinions in the Working Group differ as to whether these options should be developed by means of GNSO policymaking or should be left to market solutions, such as those described above.